TSX Broadway: Construction

 L&L Holding Company, Maefield Development, and Fortress Investment Group announced in September 2018 that the construction of TSX Broadway would start in early 2019.
 The developers received $780 million of funding from a syndicate led by UBS, a $1.25 billion construction loan from Goldman Sachs, and a $494 million investment pool from foreign investors through the EB-5 visa program.
 Construction started in March 2019 with the demolition of floors above the 16th floor.
 The renovation was delayed during 2019 because the contractors needed to inspect an adjacent building, but the property's owners did not grant permission for the inspection for over a year.

 The old 1568 Broadway building was being demolished by early 2020.
 Work was only interrupted for three weeks during the COVID-19 pandemic in New York City, as the TSX Broadway project had hotel rooms and was thus classified as an "essential jobsite".
 Construction of TSX Broadway's superstructure began the next year, and the Palace Theatre was raised from January to April 2022.
 Hilton Hotels & Resorts announced in September 2022 that it would operate the hotel at TSX Broadway, which would be the first hotel in the Tempo by Hilton brand.
-The LED screen on the building's facade was illuminated for the first time in January 2023.

-Design and construction

-The building includes a 669-room hotel, which is being built around, above, and below the Palace Theatre's auditorium.
-Due to modifications in New York City's zoning regulations, the DoubleTree Hotel exceeded the maximum floor area ratio (FAR) allowed for the site.
-However, zoning regulations allow new developments to contain the same amount of floor space as their predecessors, ignoring FAR limits, if the new building retains 25 percent of the original structure.